1887 Queen Victoria Golden Jubilee Quintuple Sovereign - 39.94grams

 Post Message

-1918 Canadian Full Sovereign - NGC MS61The 1918 Canadian Full Sovereign is a Canadian coin with a face value of one sovereign (1 pound).
-It has been graded by the Numisma...
+1884 Victoria Half Sovereign - NGC MS60The 1884 Victoria Half Sovereign is a British coin with a face value of half a sovereign (0.5 pounds).
+It has been graded by the Nu...

 BTGCB (15 )